Ghost stations of the Paris Métro: Abandoned plans for stations

 Three other stations had been planned, outside the neighbourhood of La Défense and the Orly Airport, but have never been served by any lines.
 Two are situated under the business district, and another under the southern part of the Orly Airport.
 These stations consist only of a concrete box, void of any further development.

 Since the expansion of line 1 to Pont de Neuilly in 1937, the future expansion to La Défense had already been considered.
 Outside of the flagstone pedestrian walks, which include a number of platforms and underground parking from the 1960s and 1970s, the Établissement public pour l'aménagement de la région de la Défense (EPAD) reserved two areas destined to hold two future Métro stations on the axis intended to be served by the line.
 La Défense – Michelet and Élysées – La Défense are situated under the neighbourhood of Michelet and the apartment building Élysée Défense, respectively.

 However, as a result of the planning for the expansion, which was not completed until the 1990s, the complexity and the cost of an under-river crossing in this area was judged to be too prohibitive to complete.
 Instead, the crossing of the Seine was achieved by passing over the pont de Neuilly, and not in a tunnel as had previously been planned.
 Thus, the two areas reserved for these stations are not serviced and remain accessible only via a trap door five floors below ground level in an underground parking lot.
-The current line was realized in part by the number of lanes on the A14 autoroute, which were reduced to 2×2 instead of 3×3, as had previously been planned.
+The current tunnel (and Esplanade station) was realized in part by the number of lanes on the A14 autoroute, which were reduced to 2×2 instead of 3×3, as had previously been planned.

-Orly-Sud was conceived at the same time as the terminal, and was dug out under the building in preparation of a future expansion of the Métro to this location.
-However no such expansion ever occurred, and the automated Métro Orlyval instead opened in 1997 without using the location that had been reserved for the Métro station.
-The station has now sat as a simple box for more than half a century.
+Orly-Sud was conceived at the same time as terminal 4 by its architect, Henri Vicariot, and was dug out under the terminal building in preparation of a future expansion of Métro line 7 to this location.
+However, no such expansion ever occurred, and the automated Métro shuttle Orlyval instead opened in 1997, above ground, without using the location that had been reserved for the Métro station underneath.
+Line 14 used a new station, which is highly likely to be shared with upcoming line 18, and the original station now sits as a simple box for more than half a century.